IshanaRaina/sql-labs/core-sql/section-1.md

 The `WHERE` clause allows us to enter a filter criteria and only records matching that criteria are retrieved.

-For example, the query below returns all columns from **API_CUSTOMER** whose last name is Doe and first name is John.
+For example, the query below returns all columns from **API_CUSTOMER** whose last name matches Doe and first name matches John.

 ```SQL
 SELECT * FROM API_CUSTOMER